renanorodrigues/blog-post/README.md

 # Blog Post - Your daily posts

+Blog Post is a writing project for readers who want to share knowledge for free.
+Join this community!
 This project was made in Laravel for review framework concepts.
 So be free to use it!

 ## Tutorial